simda-muri/challenges/docs/source/descriptions/problem1.rst

 Observed data
 ------------------------------------------------------

-Altimetry satellites can provide us with data on the total and sea ice freeboard, which can then be connected to ice thickness via :math:numref:`formular_thickness`.
+Altimetry satellites can provide data on the total and sea ice freeboard, which can then be connected to ice thickness via :math:numref:`formular_thickness`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^